duckietown/book-devmanual-docs/src/contributing/simple_way/index.md

 (github-editor-workflow)=
 # The simple way: Github

-The simplest way to contribute to the documentation is to hover on the GitHub icon IMAGE_HERE at the top the documentation page we want to edit, and then press "suggest edit" from the dropdown menu as shown in the image below.
+The simplest way to contribute to the documentation is to hover the GitHub icon <i class="fab fa-github"></i>
+at the top the documentation page we want to edit, and then press "suggest edit" from the dropdown menu as shown in the image below.

 ```{figure} ../../_images/contributing/simple/step1.png
 :name: fig:simple_way_1